tomassedovic/quicksilver-roguelike/README.md

 }
 ```

-We're adding the map size as well -- that will come in handy later.
+We're adding the size of the map as well -- that will come in handy
+later.

 Next, call both functions in `Game::new`: